davidgiven/fluxengine/doc/disk-apple2.md

 In addition, some third-party systems use 80-track double sides drives, with the same underlying disk format.
 These are supported with the `appleii640` profile.
 The complication here is that the AppleDOS filesystem only supports up to 50 tracks, so it needs tweaking to support larger disks.
-FluxEngine doesn't understand these tweaks yet but they only become important when writing to disks, which isn't supported yet.
+It treats the second side of the disk as a completely different volume.
+To access these files, use `--appledos --side1`.

 [^1]: CP/M disks use the ProDOS translation for the first three tracks and a
     different translation for all the tracks thereafter.